 UNIQUE DEVICE ID

-Only if you use a random id.
+Only if you use an initial random id.

 Whether you need to save the license content depends on your connectivity strategy.